crosscompute/crosscompute-policies/mission-template.md

 # People
 List people who have the problem.

-# Timeframe
+# Constraints
-Set start and end dates.
+Set budget and timeframe.

 # Log
 Record progress.